Don Perlin

 Donald David Perlin (/ˈpɜrlɪn/; August 27, 1929 – May 14, 2024) was an American comic book artist, writer, and editor.
 He is best known for Marvel Comics' Werewolf by Night, Moon Knight (a character he co-created), The Defenders, and Ghost Rider.
 In the 1990s, he worked for Valiant Comics, both as artist and editor, where he co-created Bloodshot.

 Biography

 Early life and career

 Perlin was born on August 27, 1929, in New York City, and grew up in the Canarsie neighborhood of the borough of Brooklyn.
+Perlin was Jewish.
 At 14, he began studying art under Burne Hogarth, who taught small private classes at either his Central Park West apartment or at a rented "loft in a small building up on upper Broadway in Manhattan and on Saturday mornings we had about half a dozen students."
 One of them, future comics artist Al Williamson, became a friend and colleague.
 As the class expanded and became affiliated with the Stevenson School, Perlin could no longer afford to attend and left; he later returned as a student when Hogarth co-founded the Cartoonists and Illustrators School.